How to Grow Cornus common name Dogwood

 Other popular Cornus grown for their colourful bracts are Cornus kousa var. chinensis also known as Chinese dogwood which has many bright white flowers in the spring and good autumn colour.
 Same growing conditions but a more compact shrub up to 5m.
 There are also pink varieties of the Chinese dogwood such as Cornus Kousa 'Miss Satomi' which is even smaller up to 2.5m.

-Cornus is very easy to grow, low maintenance and almost indestructible.
+Cornus is very easy to grow, low maintenance and are almost indestructible.